ihr-it-projekt/DayZModsInfo/DayZLife/Readme.md

     - can be parked in a virtual garage
     - can be raided
     - insurance for car damage, can be taken at garage
-    - can be tuned (replace car) by a tuning menu for restricted user
+    - can be tuned (replace car) by a tuning menu for restricted job

 ### Banking System